What are the benefits and things to consider with equity release?

 Continue owning 100% of your home

-No regular repayments required
+No repayments required

-Equity release doesn’t require you to make regular monthly repayments if you don’t wish to.
 This is because the money you borrow, plus accrued interest, is repaid upon death or moving into long-term care.

 Find out more with your free equity release guide >